44 Flying Fast – Supersonic & Hypersonic Flight

 Hypersonic Aircraft Design

-A thin flat plate is known theoretically to be the most efficient aerodynamic shape for a hypersonic flight, its lift-to-drag ratio being the highest achievable.
-However, a plate is an unrealistic design solution for a practical flight vehicle because of the need to contain engines, fuel, systems, payload, etc. Wind tunnel measurements of candidate hypersonic shapes have shown that their maximum achievable aerodynamic efficiency in terms of lift-to-drag ratio, L/D, decreases with increasing Mach number according to
+A thin, flat plate is known theoretically to be the most efficient aerodynamic shape for hypersonic flight, its lift-to-drag ratio being the highest achievable.
+However, a plate is an unrealistic design solution for a practical flight vehicle because of the need to contain engines, fuel, systems, payload, etc. Wind tunnel measurements of candidate hypersonic shapes have shown that their maximum achievable aerodynamic efficiency in terms of lift-to-drag ratio, L/D, decreases with increasing flight Mach number according to

-(17) \begin{equation*} \left( \frac{L}{D} \right)_{\rm max} = \frac{4 ( M_{\infty} + 3)}{M_{\infty}} \end{equation*}
+(37) \begin{equation*} \left( \frac{L}{D} \right)_{\rm max} = \frac{4 ( M_{\infty} + 3)}{M_{\infty}} \end{equation*}

 Waveriders

-A hypersonic waverider concept optimized to achieve the highest possible lift-to-drag ratio. at Mach 5.0
+A hypersonic waverider concept optimized to achieve the highest possible lift-to-drag ratio.

 Propulsion Issues